Velocidex/velociraptor-web/content/docs/artifacts/linux.md

                regex="\n", columns=["data"]) WHERE not data =~ "^\\s*#"
             }) WHERE Record.Command

-      - |
+      - SELECT Record.Event AS Event,
-        SELECT Record.Event AS Event,
+               Record.User AS User,
                Record.Minute AS Minute,
                Record.Hour AS Hour,
                Record.DayOfMonth AS DayOfMonth,